kimnana45/Employee-Tracker/README.md

 So that I can organize and plan my business
 ```

-How do you deliver this?
-Here are some guidelines:

-* Use the [MySQL](https://www.npmjs.com/package/mysql) NPM package to connect to your MySQL database and perform queries.

 * The command-line application should allow users to:

   * Add departments, roles, employees